databrickslabs/dbldatagen/docs/source/generating_cdc_data.rst

 Generating Change Data Capture data
 ===================================

-This section explores some of the features for generating CDC style data - that is exploring the abilitty to generate a base data set and then apply changes such as updates to existing rows and new rows that will be inserts to the existing data
+This section explores some of the features for generating CDC style data - that is exploring the ability to generate a base data set and then apply changes such as updates to existing rows and new rows that will be inserts to the existing data